 Perhaps it will be a space for you to assert your authority within your industry.
 Could it cut down on employee hours by automating sales, transactions or customer communications?
 It may even provide income from ads or affiliate referrals.
 Be clear about what purpose your website will serve, both to your business and your customers.

-2. DIY Website or Custom Web Design?
+2. DIY Website or Custom Web Design in Houston?

 When embarking on a new website you have the option to use a template or theme that can be easily installed and updated by yourself and your team or you can get something custom designed and developed that completely meets the look and needs of your business.